EnvisionDoc/enos_fundamental_en/overview/services_overview.md

-# EnOS services and functions overview
+# EnOS Services and Functions Overview

 EnOS™ is an integrated, secure, and open IoT operating system with comprehensive features and services for device provisioning and management, data integration and processing, and data visualization for business insights.
 EnOS provides end-to-end tooling to enable rapid deployment of Software-as-a-Service (SaaS) applications that integrate and process heterogeneous and dynamic data from smart IoT devices and across enterprise information systems.